americao/memory_game/README.md

 # memory_game
 Final assignment for memory game.
-I had to create new depository on git-hub since WDI-fundamentals-memorygame was not allowing me to update push the final.
+I had to create new repository on git-hub since WDI-fundamentals-memorygame was not allowing me to update push the final.